JoshTrebilco/faber/README.md

 cipi update
 ```

-Updates are pulled from GitHub releases and applied automatically.
+Updates are pulled from GitHub latest branch.

 ---